Lynch08/ProgDA_Project/Readme.md

 ### Notebook Structure

-The notebook is broken down into 9 sections.
+The notebook is broken down into 7 sections.
-In the first two sections I go through a brief explanation of what I understand the numpy library to be and its history.
+In the first section I go through a brief explanation of the project, the different goals it sets out.
-Then I explain how to install Numpy (once the dependencies above have been met) and link to the documentation if required.
-I then dive into the functionality and tools in the library.
-First looking at what random data is and how to generate different types.
+I then discuss data simulation, some of its history, benifits and real world applications.
+I then discuss how I investigated the real world data to simulate.
+I synthesise/simulate a data set as closely matching the real world properties as possible.
-Then I look at how that data can be manipulated using permutations and then how it can be interpreted and analysed using different distributions.
+I look at how that data can be analysed to see if the trends in my synthisised data matches the real world research.
-I look at the seed and discuss if random data is really random, and how to make your work with a random number generator reproducible.
+I draw conclusions from the analysis, where the dataset was right and where it was inconsistint with the real world.
 Finally I cite the sources I used to put the notebook together.

 ##### See the Table Of Contents below